lf-edge/eve-tools/README.md

 as seen by the host operating system, for accurate reporting of KPIs to its analytics services.

 As a starting point, this codebase implements TPM related services:
-1) A library to provide interface for talking to TPM ASIC on the host operating system (eve-tools/lib)
+1) A library to provide interface for talking to TPM ASIC on the host operating system (eve-tpm-tools/lib)
 2) A customized version of libiothsm.so, to use with Azure IoT Edge Runtime, to use for TPM based DPS provisioning (azure-on-eve)
-3) "eve_run" shell command, which is used to issue a selective set of commands on the host operating system (eve-tools/tools)
+3) "eve_run" shell command, which is used to issue a selective set of TPM commands on the host operating system (eve-tools/tools)

 Please refer to INSTALL.md for installation instructions.
 Please open issues for any bugs or improvements.
 And Pull requests are welcome!